harshd3004/flask-learning/README.md

 - Static files: CSS & JavaScript (via `url_for()`)
 - Handling POST requests and working with Flask forms
 - Basic form validation and data retrieval using request.form
+- Connecting Flask to MongoDB using PyMongo
+- Implementing secure password hashing using Werkzeug

 ## 🛠️ How to Run